 What Is Boston University’s Acceptance Rate for the Class of 2029?

-Boston University admitted approximately 11% of applicants for the Class of 2029, based on institutional data and reports.
+Boston University admitted 12.83% of applicants (76,779 applications) for the Class of 2029, per BU Today (Class of 2029 by the Numbers, September 2025).
 BU received approximately 80,000 undergraduate applications (per IPEDS), the highest application volume in BU history, and admitted roughly 8,800 students.
-This represents a sharp drop from previous cycles: the Class of 2028 admit rate was approximately 14%, and the Class of 2027 admit rate was approximately 19%.
+This represents a sharp drop from previous cycles: the Class of 2028 admit rate was 11.11%, and the Class of 2027 admit rate was 10.85% (BU Today historical data).
 The trajectory reflects accelerating selectivity over the past five admissions cycles, driven by application volume growth (BU received approximately 62,000 applications five years ago vs 80,000 today) and steady class size.

 Early Decision admit rates run substantially higher than Regular Decision.
 ED I and ED II combined admitted approximately 27-32% of applicants for the Class of 2029.
 The yield from ED admits approaches 100% (binding commitment), which allows BU to lock in a meaningful share of the incoming class through binding rounds.
 ED filled approximately 35-40% of the Class of 2029 incoming class.
 For families, the ED math is significant: a strong applicant who would face roughly 8% Regular Decision odds faces approximately 28% Early Decision odds, more than tripling admit probability.